elidewitt/first-robotics/README.md

 # first-robotics
  As part of my tenure as strategy lead on FIRST Robotics Competition team 93 (high school), I developed some scouting solutions.
-This repository will be there new home.
+This repository will be their new home.
 Who are we?
 93!!!

+When developing these applications, I discovered that I don't like making website forms from scratch.
+It felt like I was just repeating myself over and over.
+So, I made a script to build it for me!
+The information to be generated goes into a JavaScript object, and then some JavaScript code loops through it and generates all the HTML elements.
+The early years looked a little rough, but I'm proud of what I came up with my senior year in 2022.
+See it here (It was developed for tablets, I recommend you "inspect element" and use the device emulation): https://elidewitt.github.io/first-robotics/2022-rapid-react/field-scouting/